SandyGlantz/BiteofEastCounty/README.md

 :white_check_mark: Get some copy from the client to replace my "something goes here about a band" types of copy.

-:black_square_button: Research GA set-up (and transfer from current site)
+:black_square_button: Research GA set-up (transfer from old site owner?)

 :white_check_mark: Make event Chairperson an Admin for the site in addition to myself